Swap BEST Egg Noodles with Fettuccine, Linguine, Spaghetti, Rice Noodles, and Vermicelli.

 Rice noodles are made from rice flour and water, and they are usually thin and translucent.

-They have a chewy texture and a mild flavor, making them a versatile ingredient that can be used in both sweet and savory dishes.
+They have a chewy texture and a mild flavor, making them a flexible ingredient that can be used in both sweet and savory dishes.

-If you’re looking for an egg noodle substitute, rice noodles are a good option.
+If you're looking for an egg noodle substitute, rice noodles are a good option - and for recipes that need stickier rice textures, see glutinous rice substitutes and uses.

 Just be sure to cook them well, so they don't end up sticking together.